miyakoj/Find-a-Grave-Memorial-Extractor-Browser-Extension/readme.md

 ## Installation

-Install from the [Firefox Add-On Store](https://addons.mozilla.org/en-US/firefox/addon/findagrave-memorial-extractor/) for Desktop Firefox and Firefox for Android.
+* Install from the [Firefox Add-On Store](https://addons.mozilla.org/en-US/firefox/addon/findagrave-memorial-extractor/) for Desktop Firefox and Firefox for Android.
+* [Download a release](https://github.com/miyakoj/Find-a-Grave-Memorial-Extractor-Browser-Extension/releases) from the releases page, extract the extension into a folder, and [follow step #2 under "Development"](https://github.com/miyakoj/Find-a-Grave-Memorial-Extractor-Browser-Extension#development).

 ## Usage